Buu2004/Ecological-Queen-Sound-RegNet/README.md

     Once the spectrograms are obtained as images, various CNN-based mod- els are employed to extract more significant features and accurately detect the beehive state.
 We explore five different CNN architectures, ranging from simple to complex: ResNet, EfficientNet, RegNet, ViT and CaiT.
-These mod- els are known for their ability to handle 2D image data and their effectiveness in beehive state detection.
+These models are known for their ability to handle 2D image data and their effectiveness in beehive state detection.
   </li>
 </ul>